 Neck pain is a common occurrence.
 The neck, also referred to as the cervical spine, contains seven vertebrae.
-Each of these vertebrae have discs between them that absorb shock and stabilize the spine.
+Each of these vertebrae has discs between them that absorb shock and stabilize the spine.
 Outside of the spine are many muscles, ligaments, tendons, and cartilage that provides a range of motion and support.

 The many intricate networks surrounding the spine mean that there is a long list of things that can go wrong in a myriad of ways.
 Some injuries/problems that may result in neck fusion include:

 - Herniated Disc

 - Osteoporosis (complications from)

 - Bone Fracture

 - Sudden Traumatic Injury